-The Preakness Stakes is the second leg of the Triple Crown and is always run two weeks after the Kentucky Derby.
+The Preakness Stakes is the second leg of the Triple Crown and is always run two weeks after the Kentucky Derby on the third Saturday in May.
 The Preakness is dubbed “The Second Jewel of the Triple Crown” or the “Run for the Black-Eyed Susans”.
 Just like the other Triple Crown races, betting on the Preakness Stakes race is extremely popular and fans are all eager to see if the Kentucky Derby winner can prevail again and head into the Belmont Stakes race with a chance at the Triple Crown.
 We have recommended three online sportsbooks below for you to bet on the Preakness Stakes.
 Every sportsbook you will find recommended here at BetOnIt.org is highly respected and trusted within the industry.

 Best Sportsbooks for Betting On Preakness Stakes